 Taylor said studios will announce significant quantities of titles they plan to make available for the DVD On Demand system now through the middle of 2008.

-Blank media will carry a slight premium over the cost of conventional recordable DVDs, but studios will determine the rental or purchase prices for actual titles.
+Blank media will carry a slight premium over the cost of conventional recordable DVDs, but studios will determine the rental or purchase prices for recorded titles.